-The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) was created in October 2000 as the country’s financial intelligence unit and is responsible for identifying money laundering and terrorism financing activities.
+The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) was created in October 2000 as Canada’s financial intelligence unit and is responsible for identifying money laundering and terrorism financing activities.
 Established under the Proceeds of Crime (Money Laundering) Act, FINTRAC’s mandate expanded in 2001 when that legislation became the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).

 FINTRAC is an independent body working at a federal level and reports directly to Canada’s Department of Finance.
 Headquartered in Ottawa, Ontario, the current director of FINTRAC is Nada Semaan, who assumed the post on 5 March 2018.

-FINTRAC works to detect, prevent, and deter money laundering and terrorism financing activities in Canada.
+Acting as Canada’s financial regulator, FINTRAC works to detect, prevent, and deter money laundering and terrorism financing activities in Canada.
 Beyond its oversight of financial institutions via auditing and review powers, FINTRAC’s objectives include expanding public awareness and understanding of the risks that those types of financial crime pose to the Canadian financial system.

 Under its AML/CTF mandate, FINTRAC has the following duties and responsibilities: